 2) GUESTS IN THE CAR WITH YOU: Proceed as you normally would, by letting Patrol staff see your Placard Number.

-3) GUESTS IN ANOTHER CAR COMING WITH YOU: As you arrive at the lake, the District Member should be the first one at the entrance, and should stop at the office to let Patrol Staff know that you have guests pulling in behind you.
+3) GUESTS IN ANOTHER CAR COMING WITH YOU: Each District Member is allowed to bring two guest vehicles with them for free each day.
+Any additional guest vehicles will be charged a $5.00 entry fee that can either be paid by them or the District Member.
+As you arrive at the lake, the District Member should be the first one at the entrance, and should stop at the office to let Patrol Staff know that you have guests pulling in behind you.
 Staff will provide your additional guest vehicles with a Guest Pass for the Day.

 The rest of the lake is surrounded by PRIVATE PROPERTY.
 Unless specific permission is obtained to cross private property to access the lake shore, it is required that all lake users (i.e. District Members and their Guests) will access the shore from the "Official Entrance" maintained by WMLCRID in order to avoid trespassing.
 Once on the water, a boater is free to dock and use any portion of the shoreline below the private property boundaries.